James Sewall Reed

-James Sewall Reed (April 3, 1832 – February 22, 1864) is an American soldier who is best remembered as an organizer of a few hundred Californians who fought in the eastern battlefields of the American Civil War as part of the 2nd Massachusetts Cavalry while most soldiers from California were assigned to Union Army outposts west of the Mississippi River.
+James Sewall Reed (April 3, 1832 – February 22, 1864) was an American soldier who is best remembered as an organizer of a few hundred Californians who fought in the eastern battlefields of the American Civil War as part of the 2nd Massachusetts Cavalry while most soldiers from California were assigned to Union Army outposts west of the Mississippi River.

 Early years

-James was the eldest of three sons of John Reed and Miranda Barker.
+Reed was the eldest of three sons of John Reed and Miranda Barker.
 He was born in Milton, Massachusetts.
-At the age of 17, James and his younger brother George left Boston for the California Gold Rush.
-The teen-agers arrived in San Francisco Bay in March, 1850, and mined gold in Nevada City, California, until 1852.
-James became a member of the 1856 San Francisco Committee of Vigilance, and traveled Central America and South America before joining the Fraser Canyon Gold Rush of 1858.
+At the age of 17, Reed and his younger brother George left Boston for the California Gold Rush.
+The teenagers arrived in San Francisco Bay in March, 1850, and mined gold in Nevada City, California, until 1852.
+Reed became a member of the 1856 San Francisco Committee of Vigilance, and traveled Central America and South America before joining the Fraser Canyon Gold Rush of 1858.
 He returned to Boston in 1859 where he met and married Hattie L. Wales.
-James returned to San Francisco with his bride in September, 1859; and their son Walter Sewall Reed was born there on January 25, 1861.
+Reed returned to San Francisco with his bride in September, 1859, and their son Walter Sewall Reed was born there on January 25, 1861.